 Yacht Charter Croatia

-With over 6,000km of coastline there is much to explore when on a yacht charter in Croatia.
-There is something in this Mediterranean country to cater for every taste from the old walled city of Dubrovnik to all night clubbing in Hvar.
+With over 6,000km of coastline, there is much to explore when on a yacht charter in Croatia.
+This Mediterranean country caters for every taste, from the old walled city of Dubrovnik to all-night clubbing in Hvar.
 You may also just want to chill out in a quiet anchorage with just your companions and sea life for company.
 Croatia is ideal for pottering about on a boat thanks to many destinations being just a few hours' sail away, and with its gentle breezes in most of the boating season you won't have to be too energetic in getting where you're going.

 However you choose to do a sailing holiday in Croatia, this is a country that will reward you at every turn.
 Want to feel like the only people on Earth in a hidden anchorage?
 What about dancing to a world class DJ at a nightclub?
 Sit in a Roman amphitheatre listening to live music or tasting food like black risotto made with squid ink or slow-cooked lamb, everything you could want is catered for.

 Getting to Croatia

 When getting to Croatia there are three main airports that travellers will use to access this Mediterranean sailing area:

 Split Airport: This is one of the larger Croatian airports with established international flight links.
 From Split airport you are able to reach all the sailing areas in the split region, typically all of the areas being with 100km from the airport, these include places like Trogir and Villa Marina